HariAvvaru/Javaprograms/Arrayprog/readme.md

 withoutTen([10, 2, 10]) --> [2, 0, 0]

 withoutTen([1, 99, 10]) --> [1, 99, 0]
+## Program10
+Print an array that contains the exact same numbers as the given array, but rearranged so that all the even numbers come before all the odd numbers.
+Other than that, the numbers can be in any order.
+You may modify and print the given array, or make a new array.

+evenOdd([1, 0, 1, 0, 0, 1, 1]) --> [0, 0, 0, 1, 1, 1, 1]

+evenOdd([3, 3, 2]) --> [2, 3, 3]

+evenOdd([2, 2, 2]) --> [2, 2, 2]

 ## Program
 Given two non-negative int values, print true if they have the same last digit, such as with 27 and 57.